An overview of L.M. Montgomery-related news, events, calls for papers, site updates, and publications from 2025.

 Nimbus Publishing (Halifax) published a new edition of Anne of Green Gables: Stories for Young Readers, adapted by Deirdre Kessler and with new illustrations by Briana Corr Scott, in June.
 Nimbus had published this abridgement in 2008, following an earlier version, entitled A Child’s Anne, published by Ragweed Press (Charlottetown) in 1983.
 Nimbus has also published a new edition of a French translation of this title by Suzanne Bernard and Jo-Anne Elder, entitled Anne . . . la maison aux pignons verts : Récits pour jeunes lectures, first published in 2010.

-Arcturus (London) will publish a sixteen-volume set of abridgements of Anne of Green Gables and Anne of Avonlea, retold by Samantha Newman and illustrated by Eve O’Brien, in July, as part of The Anne of Green Gables Collection: Anne of Green Gables Retold.
+Arcturus (London) published a sixteen-volume set of abridgements of Anne of Green Gables and Anne of Avonlea, retold by Samantha Newman and illustrated by Eve O’Brien, in July, as part of The Anne of Green Gables Collection: Anne of Green Gables Retold.
 Titles include Arriving at Green Gables, Anne Gets into Trouble, Kindred Spirits and Sworn Enemies, The Missing Brooch, Teatime with Diana, Look Before You Leap, Anne’s Imagination, School Days, Strange Stories, Anne and Mr. Harrison, A Cracking Adventure, Sweet Miss Lavendar, A Bitter Rivalry, A Queen’s Girl, The Avery Scholarship, and A Bend in the Road.

 Screen